2003–04 Israeli Premier League

-The 2003–04 Israeli Premier League season was held between 13 September 2003 and 22 May 2004.
-For the first time, there were two Israeli Arab clubs in the top division; Maccabi Ahi Nazareth and Bnei Sakhnin.
+The 2003–04 Israeli Premier League season was held between 13 September 2003 and 22 May 2004, continuing a continuation of the top division football competition that started in 1931 and continues to the present day (as at 2025).
+In the 2003-04 season there were two Israeli Arab clubs in the top division for the first time; being Maccabi Ahi Nazareth and Bnei Sakhnin.

 Maccabi Haifa won the title, whilst Nazareth and Maccabi Netanya were relegated.
 Bnei Sakhnin (who qualified for Europe by winning the State Cup) became the first Arab club to spend more than a single season in the top flight.

 Teams and Locations

-Twelve teams took part in the 2003-04 Israeli Premier League season, including ten teams from the 2002-03 season, as well as two teams which were promoted from the 2002-03 Liga Leumit.
+Twelve teams took part in the 2003–04 Israeli Premier League season, including ten teams from the 2002-03 season, as well as two teams which were promoted from the 2002-03 Liga Leumit.

 Maccabi Ahi Nazareth were promoted as champions of the 2002-03 Liga Leumit.
 Bnei Sakhnin were promoted as runners up.
-Both Maccabi Ahi Nazareth and Bnei Sakhnin made their debut in the top flight.
+Both made their debut in the top flight.

 Hapoel Kfar Saba and Ironi Rishon LeZion were relegated after finishing in the bottom two places in the 2002-03 season.